Omentir

 Do not just target company-wide updates.
 Individual buyer actions, like a prospect visiting your profile or commenting on a mutual connection's post, are often stronger signals than a generic press release.

 Once you know which signals to look for, you need a process to source them.
 Sourcing manually requires a rep to spend hours every day checking Sales Navigator alerts, reviewing job boards, and browsing feed activity.
-While this approach is accurate, it is difficult to scale for a growing team.
+That approach is accurate, but it is hard to scale for a growing team.

-The alternative is using AI discovery agents.
-By defining your target buyer profile and the specific signals you want to track, you can let an agent monitor LinkedIn activity in the background.
+The other option is AI discovery agents.
+Define your target buyer profile and the specific signals you want to track, then let an agent monitor LinkedIn activity in the background.
 The system aggregates leads that match these criteria, reviews their signals, and puts them into a qualified queue.

-Omentir bridges the gap between accuracy and automation.
+Omentir sits between accuracy and automation.
 You can set up daily discovery agents that search LinkedIn for active buyers.
 The AI scores each lead against your ICP and lists the exact reasons for the match, giving you a clean list of prospects ready for outreach.
 You can learn more about this in our guide to ChatGPT LinkedIn prospecting workflows.

 Not all high-intent leads are equal.
 A lead with high intent but a poor company fit (e.g., a tiny startup with no budget) is a waste of sales time.
-Similarly, a perfect enterprise account with no active buying signals might ignore your message.
+A perfect enterprise account with no active buying signals might ignore your message.

 To prioritize outreach, build a fit-to-intent matrix.
-This rubric scores prospects based on two dimensions:
+This rubric scores prospects on two dimensions:

-By scoring leads using this matrix, you make your outbound campaigns far more efficient.
+Scoring leads with this matrix makes outbound campaigns more efficient.
 You can find detailed scoring examples in our article on LinkedIn lead scoring rules.

 The matrix also prevents overreacting to noisy signals.
 A job change is interesting, but not enough if the company is outside your market.
 A perfect-fit account is valuable, but not urgent if there is no sign of current pain.
 Prioritize the accounts where both conditions are true.